There are a lot of vending machines selling all sorts of things in Japan.

 Also, many vending machines offer a wide range of goods and services, which makes them useful for many people as a one-stop shop.

-Vending machines are a convenient way to get what you need without having to go to a store or wait in line.
+Vending machines are a convenient way to get what you need without going to a store or waiting in line.

-It is thought that the country has more than 5.5 million vending machines or one for every 23 people.
+The country is thought to have more than 5.5 million vending machines, or one for every 23 people.

 What are Some of the Problems that Vending Machines Cause?

-Even though vending machines are usually safe and reliable, there are a few things to keep in mind.
+Even though vending machines are usually safe and reliable, there are a few things to remember.

-Because they are usually in public places, they can be a source of trash if people don’t throw away their trash the right way.
+Because they are usually in public places, they can be a source of trash if people don’t dispose of their trash properly.

 They are almost always spotless and work with no vandalism or damage.